snwh/computefreely/_posts/2018-06-01-linux-mint.md

     - name: Linux Mint Community
 ---

 The Linux Mint Project has always aimed to provide a desktop experience that is both elegant and user-focused.
-Mint

 The Mint team is a primary developer of the Cinnamon desktop environments, which serves as this distribution's default desktop environment.
 However you can download variations with the MATE, Xfce or KDE desktop environments.